 She had always known her dad used cannabis, and specifically to treat his condition, but she had never had any idea he was growing it.
 When she went to school the last day of his trial she wasn’t expecting to come home to find out he would be locked up for the rest of his life.

 “When I got home his wife was there, her family was there, but my dad wasn’t there.
-I think that is probably something… everyone was just crying,” Anna recalled in a 2013 interview I did for Ladybud Magazine about her family’s story that was featured as part of a special 4/20 series focusing victims of the drug war.
+I think that is probably something… everyone was just crying,” Anna recalled in a 2013 interview I did for Ladybud Magazine about her family’s story.

 “He called and we talked on the phone and I just remember crying and not really understanding.
 I kept asking, ‘When am I going to see you again?’
 He was heartbroken, I know it was hard for him.
 He just answered truthfully and said, ‘I don’t know what’s going to happen.
 I don’t know what’s happening.’”